mhutton86/udacity-devops-ha-web-app-project/README.md

-# udacity-devops-ha-web-app-project
+# Udacity High-Availability CloudFormation Environment Project
+This README.md is for my submission of the Udacity: Cloud DevOps Engineering "High-Availability" project.

 ## Instructions
-For spinning up this project, perform the following:
+For spinning up this environment, perform the following:

 1. Create the networking infrastructure stack
     1. `./create.sh "udagram-infra" webapp-infra.yaml infra-params.json`